Eulanda/EulandaConnect/docs/functions/Convert-DatanormToXml.md

 # Convert-DatanormToXml

 ## SYNOPSIS
-Converts a Datanorm PowerShell object into an XML string that's compatible with the EULANDA merchandise management system.
+This PowerShell function converts a Datanorm PsCustomObject into an XML string that's also compatible with the EULANDA merchandise management system.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Convert-DatanormToXml.ps1).

 ## SYNTAX